 Caring for a loved one is one of the greatest privileges many of us will ever have.
 It also can be one of the hardest and most exhausting of tasks at times.
 While most family caregivers wouldn’t hesitate to say they’re glad to take on the job, that doesn’t mean they can’t use a little help sometimes.

-Caregiver burnout is real, and it happens to the most committed and loving people.
+Family caregiver burnout is real, and it happens to the most committed and loving people.

 February 18th is National Caregivers Day, and the day marks a great opportunity to learn about some simple ways to cope with the stress that comes with a role so many of us take on.
 In fact, according to the AARP, about 53 million American adults provide unpaid care to other adults.
 Caregivers certainly are not alone as they take this on, but even the toughest people need to take time to relieve stress and prevent burnout.